 - Kailh GM 4.0 – popular heavy switch that I use for other mice; feels lighter than the D2F-01 when used in the G900/G903.

 - Replacement Batteries: 1000mAh and 2200mAh – I’ve had the 1000mAh battery in my G900 for the past year and it works as least as well as stock.
-I just put the 2200mAh one into my G903 Hero so I can’t comment on its reliability.
+I just put the 2200mAh one into my G903 Hero so I can’t comment on its reliability (EDIT: battery life seems pretty good, see this post).
 Both of these batteries are larger than the original so you will have issues closing up the G903 properly because of the added height from the PowerPlay charging components.
 I ripped all of that out to make the 2200mAh battery fit.